 Easy Brown Sugar and Dijon Glazed Pork Loin

-Easy Brown Sugar and Dijon Glazed Pork Loin - only 4 simple ingredients is all it takes to make this uncommonly delicious, juicy pork roast with a sweet and savory glaze that everyone loves.
+Easy Brown Sugar and Dijon Glazed Pork Loin.
+Only 4 simple ingredients is all it takes to make this uncommonly delicious, juicy pork roast with a sweet and savoury glaze that everyone loves.

 Ingredients